 Students are expected to participate fully in all exercises and complete all weekly, required readings in preparation for class discussion.
 Throughout the course there will be various learning experiences.
 Mediums will include videos, guest speakers, impromptu vignettes, lectures, simulations and role-plays, journaling, structured observation, class exercises and discussions.
 Students will be required to (1) participate in class, (2) keep a journal, (3) write papers, and (4) present a group project.
-Doctoral students will be offered the option to write one large paper (for publication) and forego the group project.
+Doctoral students will be offered the option to write one large paper (for publication) and forego the group project, as well as the other set of three papers.

-(1) Class Discussion & Exercises (simulations, role-plays, readings, debriefs, etc.): 40%
+(1) Class Discussion & Exercises (simulations, role-plays, readings, debriefs) 20% (for doctoral students) 40% (for masters students)